• Skip to primary navigation

 Freeze & Cut: Freeze overnight then slice with a warm knife into square sandwiches and enjoy!

 Wrap: If you are not planning on eating your homemade cookie dough ice cream sandwiches within a day or two, make sure you give them the attention they deserve.
 I suggest individually wrapping the sandwiches in parchment paper, then stacking them in a zip-top bag.
 Remove as much air as possible, then seal and freeze.
-Ice cream sandwiches should last for 1-2 weeks in the freezer if properly sealed.
+Your Ice cream bar should last for 1-2 weeks in the freezer if properly sealed.

 Chocolate Cookie Dough Ice Cream Sandwich in a tray.